kdoore/CS2335-Gitbook/project-1-game-controller.md

 }

 ```
 **Modify:**  Finally, we can modify these GameObjects that we have connected with, via the Object-Reference variables.
 Often, when working with GameObjects, we'll be toggling the gameObject so that it's active / not active in the game scene.
 We will be hiding these GameObjects by setting the `SetActive(true /false ) `method to true or false.
+The StartButton will be modified in the StartGame( ) method we'll write later in the page.

 ```java